A Cup of Trembling

 In March 2010, Israel's government approved construction of an additional 1,600 apartments in a large Jewish housing development in northeastern Jerusalem called Ramat Shlomo despite the position of the current U.S. Government that acts such as this thwart the peace talks between Israel and the Palestinians.

-The Israeli government's subsequently issued a statement that all previous Israeli governments had continuously permitted construction in the neighbourhood, and that certain neighbourhoods such as Ramat Shlomo and Gilo have always been included as part of Israel in any final agreement plan that has been proposed by either side to date.
+The Israeli government's subsequently issued a statement that all previous Israeli governments had continuously permitted construction in the neighborhood and that certain neighborhoods such as Ramat Shlomo and Gilo have always been included as part of Israel in any final agreement plan that has been proposed by either side to date.

-Netanyahu regretted the timing of the announcement but asserted that "out policy on Jerusalem is the same policy followed by all Israeli governments for the 42 years, and it has not changed".
+Netanyahu regretted the timing of the announcement but asserted that "our policy on Jerusalem is the same policy followed by all Israeli governments for the 42 years, and it has not changed".

-In September 2010, Netanyahu agreed to enter direct talks, mediated by the Obama administration, with the Palestinians for the first time in a ling while.
+In September 2010, Netanyahu agreed to enter direct talks, mediated by the Obama administration, with the Palestinians for the first time in a long while.

 The ultimate aim of these direct talks is to forge the framework of an official "final status settlement" to the Israeli-Palestinian conflict by forming a two-state solution for the Jewish people and the Palestinian people.

 On 27 September, the 10-month settlement freeze ended, and the Israeli government approved new construction in the West Bank and East Jerusalem.
 On retiring from office in July 2011, former U.S. Secretary of Defense Robert Gates had said that Netanyahu was ungrateful to the United States and endangering Israel.

 Responding, the Likud party defended Netanyahu by saying that most Israelis supported the prime minister and that he had broad support in the United States.

 In 2012, Netanyahu initially planned to call early elections but subsequently oversaw the creation of a controversial government of national unity that will see Israel through until the national elections of 2013.